airbytehq/airbyte/docs/architecture/incremental-deduped-history.md

 ]
 ```

-In the next sync, the delta applied to the source data contains the following record:
+At the start of the next sync, the source data contains the following new record:
 ```javascript
 [
     { "name": "Louis XVI", "deceased": true, "updated_at":  1754 },
 ]
 ```

-At the end of this incremental sync, the data warehouse would still contain data from the first sync because the delta record did not provide a valid value for the cursor field \(the cursor field is not greater than last sync's max value, `1754 < 1755`\), so it is not emitted by the source as a new or modified record.
+At the end of the second incremental sync, the data warehouse would still contain data from the first sync because the delta record did not provide a valid value for the cursor field (the cursor field is not greater than last sync's max value, `1754 < 1755`), so it is not emitted by the source as a new or modified record.
 ```javascript
 [
     { "name": "Louis XVI", "deceased": false, "updated_at":  1754 },